JLuc/makscribus/README.md

 # Todo

-Improve :
-* command line options instead of EDIT inline values for revision number option*
-* use getopts to parse CLI options
+* option to make 1.5.0 released version without having to mention to commit number

 Maybe :
 * preliminary checks to see if svn + gcc + cmake etc packages are installed
 * add il8n functionality (translate the script prompts to other languages) [[Discussion]](https://github.com/JLuc/makscribus/issues/2)
+* use getopts to parse CLI options

 Other script :
 * install libraries and svn + compilers when required